-High velocity and adrenalin rush!
+High velocity and adrenalin!
 Formula One (F1) has been entertaining the need for speed fans for decades.
 F1 racing is an incredible sport known for its expensive nature.
 No other sport invests so much in its development and equipment as F1.
 It’s also one of the most competitive and dangerous sports in the world.

-Whether you’re an adrenalin addict or a mere bystander on the race track, we’ve prepared 41 fun facts about Formula One that will surely keep you up to speed…
+Whether you’re an adrenalin addict or a mere bystander on the race track, we’ve prepared some fun facts about Formula One that will surely keep you up to speed…

 The first world Formula One championship race had two titles.

 On the very first F1 Grand Prix, around 120,000 spectators lined the track on race day.
 The most significant spectators were his Royal Highness King George VI, Queen Elizabeth, Princess Margaret, and Lord and Lady Mountbatten.

-The F1 car can accelerate quickly from 0 to 100 mph, but what is more interesting is how they can get back to 0 in just 4 seconds.
+F1 cars are famous for super fast acceleration from 0 to 100 mph, but what is more interesting is how they can get back to 0 in just 4 seconds.

 F1 drivers go through a lot of training to help them apply brakes sharply when approaching corners.
 F1 racing is a game of both time and speed at the same time.

-F1 cars are not bought.
+F1 cars are not simply bought.
 They are built with their construction worth millions of dollars.

 The companies don’t always mention the exact price, but the estimated cost of each vehicle is about $7 million.
 The cost of essential components is not included in this estimated cost.
 As the rules over design changes, this cost changes every year.

 The brake discs of F1 race cars can reach up to 1,000 CC˚C, which is comparable to the temperature of molten lava.

-Many of the F1 racing engineers have found out that it’s impossible to turn the engine of an F1 car when it is cold.
-This is why, before they are put to use, these cars are always pre-heated for a while.
+Many of the F1 racing engineers have found out that it’s impossible to start the engine of an F1 car when it is cold.
+This is why these cars are always pre-heated before use.